DigitalHarborFoundation/llm-math-education/README.md

 # llm-math-education: LLMs for Middle-School Math Question-Answering

-How can we incorporate external math knowledge from trusted sources in generated answers to student questions?
+How can we incorporate trusted, external math knowledge in generated answers to student questions?

 The `llm-math-education` package implements basic retrieval augmented generation (RAG) and contains prompts for two primary use cases: general math question-answering (QA) and hint generation.
 It is currently designed to work only with the OpenAI generative chat API.